Gears and technology representing engineering

 How You Will Benefit

-• Gain an understanding of the four disciplines of engineering.
+• Gain an understanding of four main disciplines of engineering.

-• Be able to discuss how engineers use science to solve big problems.
+• Be able to discuss how engineers use the design process to solve big problems.

 • Ascertain the ways in which the assorted disciplines collaborate for maximum impact.